Global-Development-and-Politics-of-Data/poverty/README.md

 *Exercise #2*

 The Dataset for excercise two can be found in the *For Students* folder.
-You can also find the dataset at the [Oxford Poverty and Human Development Initiative] (https://ophi.org.uk/).
+You can also find the dataset at the [Oxford Poverty and Human Development Initiative](https://ophi.org.uk/).
 We also encourage interested parties to review the different tables available on the Multidimensional Poverty Index and the methodological notes that can be found [here](https://ophi.org.uk/publications/mpi-methodological-notes/) to better understand where this data comes from and how you can use it to answer questions about poverty in the developing world.